cgrevisse/swift-project-creation/README.md

 # Usage

 * Install the extension and reload VS Code.
 * Press `Ctrl+Shift+P` and enter `swift`.
-The autocompletion should suggest the option *Create a Swift Package*.
+The autocompletion should suggest the option *Create a Swift Project*.
-* Choose a root folder where the Swift package will be created in.
+* Choose a root folder where the Swift project will be created in.
 A new folder with the necessary files will be created inside.
-* Indicate the name of your Swift package.
+* Indicate the name of your Swift project.
 * The newly created workspace will be opened and the editor will show the `main.swift` file.
 * Happy Swift-ing :-)